 However, you may want to install a door and close it off.
 You don’t want your valuable equipment to be exposed to too much dust.

-Don’t worry about normal winter weather temperatures when ventilating your building, as well-fed horses generate plenty of heat.
+PRO TIP: Don’t worry about normal winter weather temperatures when ventilating your building, as well-fed horses generate plenty of heat.
 They won’t freeze to death if exposed to normal winter elements inside a well-designed stall barn.